JumboCode/django-postgres-tutorial/Readme.md

 1. Install [homebrew](https://brew.sh/) if it's not already on your Mac.
 2. Update brew with `brew update`.
 3. Install postgres with `brew install postgres`.
-4. To start postgres and have it launch everytime you login, use the command `brew services start postgresql`.
+4. To start postgres consistently run in the background, use the command `brew services start postgresql`.
 If you'd prefer to start it manually and not have it automatically start use `pg_ctl -D /usr/local/var/postgres start`.
 5. Make sure that everything is working properly by entering postgres's command line interface with `psql postgres`.
 You should see you enter a shell that looks like `postgres=#`.
 6. Once in the interface, create a new database named djangotutorial with the command `CREATE DATABASE djangotutorial;` If creating the database succeeds, you will see the response `CREATE DATABASE`.
 This will be the database that our django application will connect and write to for local development.
 7. For anyone to connect and access the database we created, they need a valid postgres username and password combination.
 This means that we need to create a dedicated user for django to interact with our new database.
 We create it with  `CREATE USER djangotutorial WITH PASSWORD 'supersecret';`